Enrico Forlanini: Industry

-Then, he worked in Forlì, in a society named Società Anonima Forlivese per l’illuminazione a gas e per la fonderia di ferro.
+Then, in 1893 he worked in Forlì, in a company named Società Anonima Forlivese per l’illuminazione a gas e per la fonderia di ferro.

 Airships

 Later he designed and built a series of dirigibles, notably, designed in 1901 and launched in 1909, the Leonardo da Vinci that he dedicated to the famous Renaissance inventor and, in 1912, the Città di Milano, dedicated to his beloved home town.
 The latter showed exceptionally good characteristics of stability and controllability that won Forlanini international renown.
 A further four airships were constructed: F3, F4, F5 and F6.
 A seventh, named Omnia Dir was only completed after his death.

 Hydrofoils

 He is also known for his hydrofoils that he started modelling since 1898.
 One of those, built at full scale, used a ladder system of foils and a 60 hp engine driving two counter-rotating air props.
 During testing on Lake Maggiore in 1906, this craft reached a top speed of 68 km/h (42.5 mph).
 He also tested a hydrofoil with a 25 hp steam engine but this only achieved around 50 km/h in 1908-1909.